chipsalliance/chips-alliance-website/content/news/implementing-dual-core-lockstep-in-the-veer-el2-risc-v-core/index.md

 If at any moment the original core produces different outputs (considering the delay) than the Shadow Core, a corruption is detected and reported.
 Since the Shadow Core module must replicate the behavior of the Main Core without any differences, it contains the same input and output ports; however, the input data for the Main Core is delayed before being routed to the Shadow Core, and the output data from the Shadow Core is compared with the delayed output data from the Main Core.

-The implementation of DCLS in VeeR EL2 can be useful for various applications, like rad-hardening or side-channel mitigation scenarios as in the case of CHICPS Alliance's [Caliptra](https://github.com/chipsalliance/Caliptra/tree/main) Root of Trust project.
+The implementation of DCLS in VeeR EL2 can be useful for various applications, like rad-hardening or side-channel mitigation scenarios as in the case of CHIPS Alliance's [Caliptra](https://github.com/chipsalliance/Caliptra/tree/main) Root of Trust project.

 ### Monitored registers